JinraeKim/cleargrasp/README.md

 ## Installation

-This code is tested with Ubuntu 16.04, Python3.6 and [Pytorch](https://pytorch.org/get-started/locally/) 1.3, and CUDA 9.0.
+~~This code is tested with Ubuntu 16.04, Python3.6 and [Pytorch](https://pytorch.org/get-started/locally/) 1.3, and CUDA 9.0.~~
+This code is tested with Ubuntu 18.04, Python3.6 and [Pytorch](https://pytorch.org/get-started/locally/) >= 1.3.
+- CUDA has not been tested yet

 ### System Dependencies